samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 This reinforced lute can be wielded as a magic Club that deals an extra 2d8 Thunder damage on a hit.

-***Sing and Swing.*** If you’re a Bard, you can use your Charisma modifier instead of your Strength modifier when making a melee attack roll with the lute, provided you sing or hum while making the attack.
+***Sing and Swing.*** If you're a Bard, you can use your Charisma modifier instead of your Strength modifier when making a melee attack roll with the lute, provided you sing or hum while making the attack.

 Magic Items (M)
 ---------------